matt-e-king/vue-mapp-kit/packages/leaflet/README.md

 import Vue from 'vue'
 import App from './App'
 import store from 'store'
-import Vueaflet from '@vue-mapp-kit/leaflet'
+import MappKitLeaflet from '@vue-mapp-kit/leaflet'

+// attach mapp-kit store
-// attaches a 'vueaflet' module into your Vuex store Vue.use(Vueaflet, { store })
+Vue.use(MappKitLeaflet, { store })

 new Vue({
   el: '#app',